landrs-toolkit/landrs-drone-TOAST/config/README.md

-# shacl-form
+# Originally shacl-form, added to LANDRS DroneDataBuddy under GPL 3.0
-This repository contains a Python package that generates HTML + JS webforms from given [W3C](https://www.w3.org/)
+This folder contains Python code that generates HTML + JS webforms from given [W3C](https://www.w3.org/)
 [Shapes Constraint Language (SHACL)](https://www.w3.org/TR/shacl/) "shapes".
 The intention is to allow for the auto-generation of web UIs,